 Note: Some attendee controls won’t be available if disabled by the host.

-For more information on joining a webinar as an attendee, click here.
+Visit Zoom Support for more information on joining a webinar as an attendee.

 Webinars can require preregistration before the event.
 The host can either automatically approve all registrants or manually approve.
 The host can add custom registration questions and pull reports on the registration.